J-Soft/BeBot/ReadMe.txt

   $pass = "newpassword";
   $server = "localhost";

-That’s it, you should now be able to start the bot provided PHP is set up correctly.
+That"s it, you should now be able to start the bot provided PHP is set up correctly.

 Backing Up and Restoring your Database
 --------------------------------------

-It’s reccomended that you backup your database.
+It"s reccomended that you backup your database.
 If the worst happens, you can easily recover.
 And the command to do so is simple:

   mysqldump -u username -p --databases databasename --add-drop-table -a -f  > filename.sql